Stylish prefab tiny homes review (Avrame, MADi homes, and more…)

 There is plenty of amazing architectural details out there, but we wanted to conceive something different: an escape in the form of an object designed down to last detail, where the only choice left to the customer is where to put it.

-You can see that there is a huge difference in VIPP’s design approach and all other companies that were listed above.
+You can see that there is a huge difference between VIPP’s design approach and all other companies that were listed above.
 Which one would you prefer?
-Make a note that VIPP ticket price of $US 585,000 is not that “tiny” at all.
+Make a note that the VIPP ticket price of $US 585,000 is not that “tiny” at all.

 Take a VIPP Tiny House-Appliance Tour